Mrs. Brown, You've Got a Lovely Daughter (film): Critical reception

 The Monthly Film Bulletin wrote: "Another mongrel child born out of English neo-realism (clean linen waving like flags from the washing lines of picturesque northern slums) and the myth of a trendy London in which all the younger people are connected with a colour supplement and dressed in last year's gear.
 Although Herman and his Hermits rush eagerly around England's principal tourist attractions and everyone involved displays an indomitable (and presumably exportable) cheeriness, the message that emerges is a sadly negative one: the world is for the young, or as the heroine puts it, "One only has a few super years".
 It is characteristic of the film's ephemeral and pathetically swinging world that when Judy tells Herman that she's going to Rome (via St. Pancras, incidentally) for six weeks, he should automatically assume "It's all over, then"."

+Kine Weekly wrote: "So far as British pop-musicals go, this is pretty much the mixture as before.
+The hero is a nice simple lad living in humble status who is at first dazzled by the rapid glitter of success but in the end realises the true value of life in the station to which he was born.
+Wholesome, moral stuff, not unentertaining, but not wildly exciting."

+The Independent Film Journal wrote: "A genial, light-hearted attempt to parlay a hit jukebox record into a hit movie attraction.
+With Herman's Hermits, especially Peter Noone (Herman) on center-stage for most of the film's running time, the outing should prove popular with the singing group's fans."

 In DVD Talk, Bill Gibron wrote "It's almost impossible to embrace this movie as well made and amusing.
 It is an entertaining antique, but that's about it."

 In The Spinning Image, Graeme Clark described the film as "something of an improvement on the Hermits' previous movie, Hold On!...The songs are better...what you're left with is an artefact that was not intended to last down the ages, but has anyway."